carlosdevelops/VB.NET-Database-Project/README.md

 # VB.NET-Database-Project
 # Windows Form Application that lets you navigate and edit access database real time.
 # Created By Carlos Zermeno
-# To see output click on PNG
+# To see output click on OUTPUT.PNG